 - Type: String - Description: This variable is used for both plane wave set and localized orbitals set.
-It indicates the type of starting density. - atomic: the density is starting from the summation of the atomic density of single atoms. - file: the density will be read in from a file.
+It indicates the type of starting density. - atomic: the density is starting from the summation of the atomic density of single atoms. - file: the density will be read in from a binary file charge-density.dat first.
+If it does not exist, the charge density will be read in from cube files.
 Besides, when you do nspin=1 calculation, you only need the density file SPIN1\CHG.cube.
 However, if you do nspin=2 calculation, you also need the density file SPIN2\CHG.cube.
 The density file should be output with these names if you set out\chg = 1 in INPUT file. - Default: atomic init\vel nelec nupdown